 The dog lay on the path like it owned the road.
 As we approached, it jumped up and clumsily ambled towards us.
 It was a puppy, and it assaulted us with its cuteness, and playfully chewed on our fingers.

-The red highlights of the mountains to our west were a stark contrast to the blue sky and bright green, and yellow patches of high elevation meadows.
-This Sacred Valley, capital of the Incas, was also their final retreat from the Spanish before they seemingly disappeared.
+The red highlights of the mountains to our west were a stark contrast to the blue sky and bright green and yellow patches of high elevation meadows.
+This Sacred Valley, the capital of the Incas, was also their final retreat from the Spanish before they seemingly disappeared.

 We spent two weeks in Cusco working our way through the 101 Things to do in Cusco, an article written by Owen whom we met during our hike on the Quilotoa loop in Ecuador.
 It’s a great list to help plan your Cusco trip if you get a chance to visit.
 Cusco is a beautiful town with lots to do.